March 2019

 • Pension payment from the employer and your own (pensionsbidrag)

-• Holiday earning in number of days/amount (feriedage/feriepenge)
+• Holiday earnings in number of days/amount (feriedage/feriepenge)

 • Other extra information and payments: travel, driving, sick leave, etc.

 The length of this part very much depends on the specific payroll system.
-For the simple Letløn payroll system, this takes only 3 lines.
-In contrast, a pay slip on the KMD system that is used in Copenhagen municipality is 5 times longer.
+For the simple Letløn payroll system, this takes only three lines.
+In contrast, a payslip on the KMD system used in Copenhagen municipality is five times longer.

 What do you get for your tax payment?

 Tax on personal income is the main source of income for the Danish tax revenue, up to 41,1% of the total budget in 2017.
-Adding labour market contribution and VAT, tax payers actually contribute the most to the Danish state’s budget.
+In addition to labour market contributions and VAT, taxpayers contribute the most to the Danish state’s budget.

 Source: Danmarks Statistik

 Your tax payment pays for the free healthcare and education system in Denmark.
-It also pays for the generous Danish welfare: child support, nursing homes, social projects, cultural events, etc. Thus, it is inaccurate to say that they are free – you have paid for them already.
+It also pays for the generous Danish welfare: child support, nursing homes, social projects, cultural events, etc. Thus, saying that they are free is inaccurate – you have paid for them already.

-In Denmark, people often use the reasoning “I work and pay tax.
+In Denmark, people often use the reasoning “I have worked and paid tax.
 It is my right to …” to excuse themself from littering the street to receiving social welfare.

 Having social help is not something to be ashamed of; it is your right.
 Now you can say that too: I have paid my tax.
 It is my right to…(feel free to add).